Entanglements in Family Systems

 What is an entanglement in Family Constellations?

-An entanglement is an unconscious identification with another person’s emotions, trauma, fate, or unresolved experiences within the family system.
+An entanglement is an unconscious identification with another person's emotions, burdens, trauma, or unresolved experiences within the family system.
+From a systemic perspective, these identifications may continue influencing emotional life and relationships across generations.

 What causes entanglements?

-Family Constellations suggests entanglements may develop through unresolved trauma, exclusion, grief, loyalty, loss, or major events within previous generations.
+Family Constellations suggests that entanglements may develop through unresolved trauma, grief, exclusion, interrupted connection, unconscious loyalty, or significant family events that have not been fully acknowledged.

-Family Constellations seeks to bring unconscious loyalties and hidden family dynamics into greater awareness so individuals may develop a more balanced relationship to inherited emotional burdens.
+Family Constellations may help bring unconscious loyalties, emotional entanglements, and hidden family dynamics into greater awareness.
+As these patterns become more visible, many people develop a different relationship to inherited emotional burdens and greater freedom to move forward.

 Barry Krost